Mideast Stocks: Most Gulf equities decline as Iran conflict fuels regional market uncertainty

 "While the overarching narrative remains anchored by energy fundamentals, the price action reveals a market at a crossroads where investor conviction is being tested by shifting security dynamics in critical maritime corridors."

-In Abu Dhabi, the index .FTFADGI lost 1.2%, hit by a 4.6% drop in Aldar Properties ALDAR.AD.
+In Abu Dhabi, the index lost 0.2%, hit by a 3.5% drop in Aldar Properties.

 Meanwhile, the bourse's market capitalization has shrunk to $771.9 billion, down nearly $77.2 billion from pre-conflict levels.